Sunday, April 20, 2014

 26th Dynasty Tombs Discovered at Al-Bahnasa

 Archaeologists from the Spanish mission of Barcelona University have discovered two 26th Dynasty tombs at Al-Bahnasa in Middle Egypt.
-The first tomb contains the well preserved unidentified mummy of a scribe including an inkwell and pens but even more surprising is the presence of many mummified fishes in the tomb.
+The first tomb contains the well-preserved unidentified mummy of a scribe, including an inkwell and pens, but even more surprising is the presence of many mummified fish in the tomb.

 No comments: